 Rescue or rehabilitate native animals

-You can rescue a sick, injured or orphaned native animal from the wild if it needs care and treatment.
-You will need a permit, even if you intend to provide short term care for a native animal you have rescued.
+You can rescue a sick, injured or orphaned native animal from the wild but you will need a permit, even if you intend to provide short term care for a native animal you have rescued.

 Rescued native animals require specialised care and treatment to recover and be returned to the wild.
 Permits are only suitable for people with a good knowledge of the animals and how to meet their needs.